Quick guide: Code of Practice for International Recruitment

 Employment agencies, organisations, and collaborations are required to appear on the Ethical Recruiters List

-- An employment agency is a business that recruits candidates for vacant positions (permanent or temporary), for health and social care employers in need of personnel.
+- An employment agency is a business that recruits candidates for vacant positions (permanent or temporary), for health and social care employers.

 - A recruitment organisation is an organisation that recruits candidates for vacant positions (permanent or temporary) on behalf of a health or social care employer whether or not it is on a commercial basis.